-Acoustic spectroscopy makes it possible to perform particle size measurements on concentrated dispersions and emulsions with no dilution and no sample preparation.
+Acoustic spectroscopy makes it possible to perform particle size measurements when no dilution and no sample preparation involved.
 This is critical in many cases when dilution affects particle size distribution.
-Also, this method can be applied for structured dispersions.
-Structure, usually in the form of polymer networks, contributes to ultrasound attenuation by itself, but this contribution can be subtracted using appropriate existing theory.
-In addition, acoustic spectroscopy can resolve particle size distributions of different species of particles in mixed dispersions, assuming that they have different densities.
+Furthermore, this method is suitable for characterizing structured dispersions as well.
+Such structure when it formed by polymer network contributes to ultrasound attenuation by itself.
+But this contribution can be subtracted using appropriate existing theory.
+In addition, acoustic spectroscopy can resolve particle size distributions of different species of particles in mixed dispersions, if they have different densities.

-This method can also be used for continuous monitoring of particle size during milling, crystallization, and other industrial processes.
+This method can also monitor particle size during milling, crystallization, and other industrial processes.
 One of the most important applications of acoustic spectroscopy is determining particle size of nano-dispersions and other nano-particulates.
-Acoustics can monitor the presence of nano-particles with a precision of 1%, whereas nano-particles can be masked by larger particles when other methods are used.
+Acoustics can monitor the presence of nanoparticles with a precision of 1%, whereas nanoparticles can be masked by larger particles when other methods are used.

 PARTICLE SIZE DISTRIBUTION.

-The different relative amount of particles, measured in certain size intervals, form a so-called density distribution that represents the first derivative of the cumulative distribution.
+The different relative number of particles, measured in certain size intervals, form a so-called density distribution that represents the first derivative of the cumulative distribution.
 The cumulative distribution is usually normalized.
-This distribution determines the amount of particles (in number, length, area, weight or volume depending on r) that are smaller than the equivalent diameter X.
+This distribution determines the number of particles (in number, length, area, weight or volume depending on r) that are smaller than the equivalent diameter X.

 The figure below shows the normalized discrete density distribution or histogram qr(Xi,Xi+1).
-This distribution specifies the amount of particles having diameters larger than xi and smaller than xi+1 and is given by:
+This distribution specifies the number of particles having diameters larger than xi and smaller than xi+1 :

 The shaded area represents the relative amount of the particles.
 The histogram transforms to a continuous density distribution when the thickness of the histogram column limits to zero.
 Histogram reflects PSD adequately when we know the value of each particle size fraction.
 It is the so-called “full particle size distribution”.
 Counting and fractionation techniques can measure it.
 However, in many cases, full information about the PSD is either not available or not even required.
 Therefore, various analytical particle size distributions replace histograms.